nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

   just printing a multicoloured design where this internal structure is just an artifact of the way you designed it.

+  I have a terrible work-around for this; see below

 * Doesn't harness the full potential of colour mixing

   Limiting the print to a set of fixed ratios in the form of virtual